At a Glance

 It is very difficult to predict the weather in Ireland - in the summer from May to late September is generally seen as the most pleasant time to visit.
 Rainfall is difficult to predict - but the UK does not receive as much as many are led to believe!
 In the winters, temperatures do fall, but there is nothing better than finding a remote pub with a roaring fire to sit beside after a long walk in the country.

-Call us on 858 345 1764 to start planning your vacation to The Westbury or take a look at our itineraries to Dublin the East of Ireland
+Call us on 020 3993 4743 to start planning your holiday to The Westbury or take a look at our itineraries to Ireland

 The hotel is busy and lively, reflecting the vibrant atmosphere from the surrounding streets, with a warm and welcoming lobby.
 The light and airy rooms and suites have modern touches and boast city views overlooking Dublin's popular city streets.
 They are stylishly decorated with neutral tones, large comfy beds and marble bathrooms with heated floors.

 There are two restaurants here for you to sample; the first is Balfes, a trendy all-day brasserie, inspired by the bistros of New York and Paris.
 The restaurant is a casual affair and popular with the locals so it is a great place to mingle and truly soak up the raucous Dublin atmosphere.
 As well as steaks and fresh seafood, Balfes also offers a weekend brunch menu serving their signature coffee blend along with delicious pastries.

 Wilde is the hotel's fine-dining restaurant, and also where breakfast is served.
 The smart, yet laid-back restaurant features an array of plants, incorporating a sense of al fresco dining whilst remaining indoors.
 The menu combines fine Irish produce with classic cuisine from around the world.